Quantum plasmons with optical-range frequencies in doped few-layer graphene

 where $\omega$ and $\br$ denote the frequency and in-plane spatial vector, respectively.
 Here, $\hat{\epsilon}(\omega)$ expressed in terms of the noninteracting linear response operator $\hat{\chi}^0(\omega)$ and the Coulomb interaction operator $\hat{v} = 1/\vert \br - \br' \vert$.
 The condition for observing a plasmon at frequency $\omega_\text{p}$ is $\mathrm{Re}[\lambda_n(\omega)] =0$ or equivalently a peak in the loss function, $-\mathrm{Im}[\lambda_n(\omega)]/|\lambda_n(\omega)|^2$.

-A key ingredient in obtaining the plasmon dispersion and losses is the carrier lifetime, $\tau$.
-To obtain reliable values of $\tau$, we use the DFT results for the energies and matrix elements of both electrons and phonons (see Supplemental Material \cite{supp}).
-This takes into account the detailed electronic structure effects such as inter-layer interactions and response of electrons far from the Dirac point, as well as scattering against both accoustic and optical phonons including Umklapp and inter-valley processes~\cite{prineha_2016acs, prineha_2017adv,brown_2016prb,brown_2016experimental}.
-Changing the Fermi level, $E_\text{F}$, changes the equilibrium electron occupation factors in the Boltzmann equation as well as in the Fermi Golden rule; we account for this by explicitly evaluating these quantities for several different values of $E_\text{F}$ ranging from the neutral (undoped) value to 1.5 eV above it.
+A key ingredient in obtaining the plasmon dispersion relations and losses is the carrier lifetime, $\tau$.
+To obtain reliable values of $\tau$, we used DFT results for the energies and matrix elements of both electrons and phonons (see Supplemental Material \cite{supp} and \cite{prineha_2017adv}).
+This takes into account the detailed electronic structure effects such as response of electrons far from the Dirac point, as well as scattering against both accoustic and optical phonons including Umklapp and inter-valley processes \cite{prineha_2016acs, prineha_2017adv,brown_2016prb,brown_2016experimental}.
+Doping, that is, change in position of the Fermi level ($E_\text{F}$), changes the value of $\tau$, and hence calculations were carried out for several different values of $E_\text{F}$ ranging from the neutral (undoped) value to 1.5 eV above it (see Supplemental Material \cite{supp} for details of formulation and \cite{prineha_2017adv} for values of $\tau$).
 Interestingly, our results show that the extremely large $\tau\approx$ 1 ps for free standing undoped graphene drops to $\approx$ 29 fs in doped graphene.
+For simplicity and computational efficiency, we use a doped monolayer graphene to obtain the values of $\tau$ for positions of $E_\text{F}$ that correspond to those of the Li-doped bilayer and trilayer graphene; this is a reasonable approximation, because, at high doping concentrations, we expect that the effects of interlayer electron-phonon and electron-electron coupling on $\tau$ in intercalated graphene will be rather small compared to the effects of changing the position of E$_F$, which is properly taken into account by the procedure described.

 The standard approach for eliminating spurious effects due to finite size of vacuum \cite{rozzi_2006} is inadequate for plasmons with small in-plane wavectors ($\bq$), and increasing the size of the vacuum region until these effects become negligibly small requires very expensive calculations.
 A significant methodological contribution of the present work is the formulation and implementation of transparent boundary conditions which overcome the drawbacks of the Coulomb cutoff method and offer a more accurate description of the quantum plasmon fields.
 Let $z_-$, $z_+$ be the bounds of the super-cell (simulation box) along the $z$ direction (vacuum region) with $(x,y)$ plane being periodic.
 We apply a one-dimensional Fourier transform in the $z$ direction to obtain a real space representation in this coordinate.
 The response operator under random phase approximation (RPA) then has the form: